What are Today’s Young Entrepreneurs Doing Wrong?

 Mistake Number #3

-They fail to realize that the less entrepreneurs we have, the fewer the jobs available, and the less the employment opportunities.
+They don’t realize that we have less entrepreneurs, so fewer the jobs available, and the lesser the employment opportunities.

 Mistake Number #4